Master of Science in Nursing (MSN)

 Advanced Pharmacology

 This course is designed to expand the advanced practice student's knowledge of pharmacotherapeutics.
 Broad categories of pharmacological agents are examined.
-Skills to assess, diagnose and manage a client's common health problems in a safe, high quality and cost-effective manner are emphasized.
+Learning focuses on skills to assess, diagnose and manage a client's common health problems in a safe, high quality and cost-effective manner.

 - NGR 6140 - Advanced Pathophysiology